High, Wide and Handsome: Production

-Irene Dunne had starred in the previous year's film adaptation of Kern and Hammerstein's classic musical Show Boat, and the character of Doc is similar to the Cap'n Andy character from the earlier film.
-Dorothy Lamour sings a torch song in High, Wide and Handsome, as did Helen Morgan in the Show Boat adaptation.

-Music
+Paramount Pictures and producer Arthur Hornblow, Jr. conceived High, Wide and Handsome as a "big-budget" musical that would deliver "prestige entertainment" supported by a talented cast and crew.

+High, Wide and Handsome was filmed on location in Chino, California.
+Principal filming began in early January 1937 and finished in late April that year, exceeding its 10-week shooting schedule.

+The production was particularly challenging, both physically and operationally, due to "torrential rains, mudslides [and] equipment malfunctions."
+Tragically, a catastrophic accident during filming injured over a dozen of the cast and crew, some seriously.

-The film includes the classic Kern-Hammerstein songs "Can I Forget You?" and "The Folks Who Live on the Hill."
-With the assistance of Kern and Hammerstein, director Rouben Mamoulian attempted to firmly integrate the songs into the plot of the film in order to advance the storyline.
+With the assistance of Kern and Hammerstein, director Rouben Mamoulian attempted to firmly integrate the songs into the plot of the film to advance the storyline.

+High, Wide and Handsome, budgeted at about $1.3 million, had a final cost of $1.8 million.

+The film was released October 1, 1937.

 Reception

 Frank S. Nugent of The New York Times wrote: "A richly produced, spectacular and melodious show, it moves easily into the ranks of the season's best and probably is as good an all-around entertainment as we are likely to find on Broadway this summer."

 Variety reported that the film had "too much Hollywood hokum" and that it "flounders as it progresses, and winds up in a melodramatic shambles of fisticuffs, villainy and skullduggery which smacks of the serial film school."

 Harrison's Reports called it "very good mass entertainment" with "delightful" music but a story that was "very weak."

 Russell Maloney of The New Yorker wrote: "Mamoulian's handling of the story leaves something to be desired (he's pretty preoccupied with apple blossoms and hillsides) but the general effect of the picture is pleasant."

 Writing for Night and Day in 1937, Graham Greene gave the film a poor review, characterizing it as "two hours of [a] long, dumb and dreary picture."
 Greene noted that the Hollywood aesthetics attributable to Mamoulian made the film unrealistic and improbable.

-The film was not a success when released, partly because it was shown in roadshow format, which caused it to lose more money than it normally would have.
+Film historian Marc Spergel writes that contemporary reviews "were generally favorable, if not enthusiastic.
+Commercially, the film did poorly, especially for its high production cost, and has since slid virtually into oblivion."